Azman Hashim

-Tan Sri Azman bin Hashim (born 17 July 1939) is a Malaysian businessman and investor who is one of the richest people in Malaysia.
+Tan Sri Dato' Seri Azman bin Hashim (born 17 July 1939) is a Malaysian businessman and investor who is one of the richest people in Malaysia.
 His net worth was estimated by Forbes to be US$660 million in 2024.

 Early life

 Azman bin Hashim was born on 17 July 1939 in Kuala Lumpur into a family of 13 siblings and spent his childhood in Kampung Baru.
 His mother, Zabedah Shahid, was a schoolteacher who later became headmistress of the Kampung Baru Girls' School, and his father was a technician.
 Azman's grandmother was from Imabari, Ehime, Japan.
 He attended the Malay Boys' School in Setapak and the Methodist Boys' School in Sentul.
 In 1954, at age 15, he sat for the Senior Cambridge Examination and obtained First Class marks.
 He became a Chartered Accountant and Chartered Secretary before the age of 21.